What Is Adaptive Learning? (+Benefits, Tips, & Future Trends)

-In today’s modern learning environment, it can be hardly expected from a group of people to access the training programs at the same time and place.
-What you need to understand is different employees would have different learning requirements and might feel productive at different times.
+In today’s modern learning environment, it would be unrealistic to assume that a group of people will access the training programs at the same time and place.
+It’s crucial to understand that different employees have different learning requirements and might feel productive at different times.

-With the use of mobile technology, adaptive learning gives learners the flexibility to learn according to their comfortable time and place – be it at home, during lunch, or even while commuting.
+With the use of mobile technology, adaptive learning gives users the flexibility to access the material based on their schedule and location – be it at home, during lunch, or even while commuting.
 This makes them feel more motivated and engaged to complete the training modules.

 With its modular structure, the adaptive learning system supports different presentation styles within one course – for example, audios, videos, animations, listicles, or short podcasts.

-Having access to different users’ data gives L&D teams deeper insights into focus areas.
-For instance, if the safety procedures have more completion rate when compared to other areas, it means that more users are focussing on it and hence it deserves extra attention.
-Similarly, the training modules that have a lower completion rate might have an issue with the content, hence it may require an update.
+For example, if safety procedure content has a higher completion rate compared to other material, it means that more users are satisfied with the content.
+Similarly, the training modules that have a lower completion rate might point to an issue with the content, suggesting that it requires an update.

-Whatfix Digital Adoption Platform is powered by analytics that provides usage and engagement-related data.
-Analytics allows you to track the flow completion rate for different metrics to help you understand the user adoption rate and optimize the flows on an ongoing basis.
+Pro tip – Whatfix Digital Adoption Platform is powered by training analytics that provides product usage and engagement-related data.
+Analytics allow you to track the flow completion rate for different metrics to help you understand the user adoption rate and optimize the flows on an ongoing basis.